 Tim is always pleased to provide help and support about any aspect of the history of wireless, broadcasting and the Marconi Company.
-Over 35 years he has amassed a huge photographic and book/document archive and answers his many emails as soon as possible.
+Over 35 years and 11 books, he has amassed a huge photographic and book/document archive and answers his many emails as soon as possible.

 Raised and educated in Melton Mowbray in Leicestershire, an Honours Degree in Computer Science from Aston University in Birmingham brought him by chance to work at GEC-Marconi Communication Systems’ Writtle site, near Chelmsford in Essex.
 He spent the first 17 years of his career with various arms of the GEC-Marconi Company worldwide, designing, developing and managing radio, telecommunication and control system projects.
 Tim left Marconi's in 1999 and spent three more years in senior management within the electronics industry in the City of London.
-Tim then decided on a career change, finding time to restore a number of classic Jaguar E type cars, he then became a Senior Project Manager for a series of building projects around the world.
+Tim then decided on a career change, finding time to race and restore a number of classic Jaguar E type cars while working aa Senior Project Manager for a series of major building projects around the world.

 In 2015 as the historian and curator for the Hall Street Museum project in Chelmsford, Tim produced a series of display boards, and a dedicated new book with all proceeds donated to the project - Marconi's Hall Street Works 1898 -1912 - The World's First Wireless Factory.
 He also gave a series of very well received and full to capacity lectures as part of this program.

-Tim has also written a series of papers and pamphlets about early wireless including Marconi in Northern Island, The Hall Street Works, The Marconi Company in WW1 and some specialist papers for Bembridge Fort on the Isle of Wight.
-Copies of these are available via the website.
-Others are in preparation.
+Tim has also written a series of papers and pamphlets about early wireless including Marconi in Northern Island, The Hall Street Works, The Marconi Company in WW1 and some specialist papers for Bembridge Fort and Sandown Battery Barracks on the Isle of Wight.

 Tim is now a Freelance Author, Lecturer, Consultant and Project Manager based on the Isle of Wight.
-He has spent a lot of time in the beautiful mountains of Southern Spain with his old dog and even older Jeep but for the last two years he has now been walking the equally beautiful Isle of Wight, documenting and recording the lost sites and technologies of the Islands' industrial and wartime heritage.
+Once upon a time he managed to spend a lot of time in the beautiful mountains of Southern Spain with his old dog and even older Jeep but for the last five years he has now been working on the equally beautiful Isle of Wight, documenting and recording the lost sites and technologies of the Islands' industrial and wartime heritage.